 Our feet bear most of the load and force while skiing—not to mention they’re stuck in ski boots the entire time, so a little foot rehab will do them good.
 Restore the elasticity to the muscles and tissues of your shins, ankles, and feet with this easy stretch.
 While in Downward Facing Dog, tuck the toes of your right foot underneath and press down into your left heel to stretch your calf.
 Hold for a few rounds of breath and switch sides.

 From Downward Dog step your right foot forward in between your hands.
 Bend your knee to a ninety-degree angle and straighten your back leg as you squeeze them in towards each other.
-Bring your hands to your hips or extend both arms up and overhead.
+Bring your hands to your hips or extend both arms up and overhead to High Lunge.

 Side Angle Pose